First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 2 : Volume Density

-The volume density of emission-line galaxies in our sample is $1.4_{-0.9}^{+2.6}$ times the volume density of $z\sim6$ galaxies with comparable stellar masses as measured in \citet{stefanon21} using their best-fit Schechter function.
-By integrating the stellar mass function in \citet{stefanon21}, we find that our sample recovers $88_{-57}^{+164}$\% of the $z\simeq 6.0 - 6.6$ galaxies in the effective survey volume with stellar masses greater than $5\times10^{8}$\,\msun.
-Such a high fraction of recovery suggests that our sample does well represent the general population of $z\sim 6$ galaxies with \mstar\,$>5\times10^8$\,\msun\ with low selection biases, and the emission-line galaxies are ubiquitous within such a stellar mass and redshift range.
+The volume density of emission-line galaxies in our sample is $0.7_{-0.5}^{+1.2}$ times the volume density of $z\sim6$ galaxies with comparable stellar masses as measured in \citet{stefanon21} using their best-fit Schechter function.
+By integrating the stellar-mass function in \citet{stefanon21}, we find that our sample recovers $66_{-44}^{+128}$\% of the $z\simeq 6.0 - 6.6$ galaxies in the effective survey volume with stellar masses greater than $5\times10^{8}$\,\msun.
+Such a high fraction of recovery suggests that our sample well represents a reasonably large subsample of $z\sim 6$ galaxies with \mstar\,$\sim10^9$\,\msun, and the emission-line galaxies are ubiquitous within such stellar mass and redshift ranges.